-there’s such an immense pressure we put upon ourselves in our culture to “do great things” with our lives. i think we almost always miss the point entirely.
+There’s such an immense pressure we put upon ourselves in our culture to “do great things” with our lives.
+I think we almost always miss the point entirely.
 It’s an contrast between materialism and what really matters.

-i think when we’re genuinely in the moment of doing great things, we’re unaware of it, though an observer may be awe-struck, inspired, moved or otherwise shifted for the better. our egos need vanity, recognition and rewards. life only needs who we truly are to show up.
+I think when we’re genuinely in the moment of doing great things, we’re unaware of it, though an observer may be awe-struck, inspired, moved or otherwise elevated for the better.
+Our egos need fancy things, vanity, recognition and rewards.
+Life celebrates when who we really are shows up.

-when a child grabs your hand, does it take you back to when you were that little, when you grasped for someone you’d bonded with to keep you safe, to meet you half-way in a loving space, to connect with the child inside of them?
+When a child grabs your hand, does it take you back to when you were little, when you grasped for someone you’d bonded with to keep you safe, to meet you half-way in a loving space, to connect with the child inside of them?